Combinatorial aspects of the quantized universal enveloping algebra of $\mathfrak{sl}_{n+1}(\mathbb{C})$: An R -matrix for Uhsln+1

-Moreover, the exponents of the generators in \(A_{s,i}^+(\bm)\) change as
+Moreover, the exponents of the generators in \(A_{s,i}^+\) change as

-Finally, the term \(A_{i,i}^+\) arises from commuting \(\X_i\) through the \(\YY\) until it is to the left of \(\Y_i\), \emph{i.e.} this comes from repeatedly taking the first term in Lemma~\ref{L:shortenUhsln}\eqref{L:shortenUhsln.ii}.
-The coefficient of \(A_{i,i}^+\) does not acquire any additional factors and thus is simply equal to~\eqref{e:overall.qi}.
+Finally, let \(A_{i,i}^+\) be the remaining term in which \(\X_i\) has been moved to the immediate left of \(\Y_i\), i.e. the term obtained by repeatedly taking the first term in Lemma~\ref{L:shortenUhsln}\eqref{L:shortenUhsln.ii}.
+The coefficient of \(A_{i,i}^+\) is simply~\eqref{e:overall.qi}.